 Best things to do in Cyprus

-There are a lot of things to do in Cyprus and surrounding areas, including day trips, attractions, museums, sightseeing tours and many other activities.
+There are a lot of things to do in Cyprus, including day trips, attractions, museums, sightseeing tours and many other activities.
 Here’s our list of 3 things you should definitely do when you’re in Cyprus: